Luan Viana

-Club career
+Career

 Born in São Paulo, Luan Viana graduated from Portuguesa's youth setup, and made his first-team debut on 13 February 2013, coming on as a late substitute in a 2–0 win at São José, for the Campeonato Paulista Série A2 championship.

 On 8 August, Luan Viana was definitely promoted to the main squad in Série A. However, he failed to appear during the rest of the year.

-On 26 April 2014 Luan Viana made his league debut for Lusa, playing the last 19 minutes of a 1–1 home draw against Santa Cruz, for the Série B championship.
+On 26 April 2014, Luan Viana made his league debut for Lusa, playing the last 19 minutes of a 1–1 home draw against Santa Cruz, for the Série B championship.
 He scored his first professional goal on 8 November, netting the game's only through a header in a 1–0 home win over Luverdense, as his side were already relegated to Série C.

-On 9 January 2015 Luan Viana left the club, after having unpaid wages.
+On 9 January 2015, Luan Viana left the club, after having unpaid wages.
 He joined Grêmio in March, returning to youth setup.